-A single story extension has been added to the rear and the roof space has been converted into living accommodation, although these alterations appear to be of an historic nature.
+A single story extension has been added to the rear, however, this alteration appears to be of an historic nature.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.

-The access road to the garage appears to be shared.
+The access road appears to be shared and privately owned.
 The completing conveyancer should verify rights of access and liability in respect of future maintenance.